blro-ep/ITCNE23-SEM-I/project/README.md

 - With github, you can work on the project independently of each other and all steps can be traced with the commits.<br>
 - Switching from Docker to Podman in the POC (input from Marcello) worked well.
 Learned that podman / podman-compose can be operated using the same commands as docker.
 There were problems restarting the containers with Podman-Compose, but this could be fixed with an update from version 3.4.4 (Ubuntu Repo) to 4.5.1. .<br>
 - I have learnt that the formation of Yaml can be a big pain in the ass and that there are good plugins for Visual Studio Code that can help with this.<br>
-- Creating a cheatsheet takes a lot of time, but it is well worth every minute of it.<br>
+- Creating a cheat sheet takes a lot of time, but it is well worth every minute of it.<br>
+- I learned how to deploy templates via AWS CLI.

 **Drop**
 - In another project, we will create github's table of contents differently.
 This version is too complex and not flexible.<br>